 A quote management tool can save your business time, turn the focus from paperwork to engaging prospects and providing solutions, and share data directly with accounting for fast, error-free invoices.
 Proper selection, implementation, and use are, however, essential to maximizing the benefits you receive from your system.

-Alain Lefebvre, COO of Great White North Technology Consulting and ASCII Group member, says there are some common mistakes managed services providers (MSPs) and value-added resellers (VARs) need to avoid to make a quote management tool a valuable part of sales and customer service processes:
+Alain Lefebvre, founder of Alloy Insights Inc. and ASCII Group member, says there are some common mistakes managed services providers (MSPs) and value-added resellers (VARs) need to avoid to make a quote management tool a valuable part of sales and customer service processes:

-Although Great White North has been using a quote management tool for years, Lefebvre recalls that when they first looked at quote management tools, they were uncertain with which line of business applications it would integrate.
+Although his former company (Great White North) had been using a quote management tool for years, Lefebvre recalls that when they first looked at quote management tools, they were uncertain which line of business applications it would integrate.

 “Tight integration with all of your business systems adds complexity to implementing a quote management tool,” says Lefebvre, “but it’s worth it.
 We’re in a much better place because of it.”

 Lefebvre says another mistake to avoid is moving forward with quote management tool implementation without a strategy.

 “Make a plan for how you want to use it beyond just as a tool that generates quotes,” he says.
 “Think about how it will fit into your workflow and how it will communicate data with other systems and departments from the get-go.
 Look at your whole workflow chain – order processing, inventory, payment, finance – and when your team quotes that, it shows up the way you want it to in your PSA.”
 A quote management tool can also store and send additional documentation with quotes, such as service agreements, policies and billing practices.

 A time-saving feature of a quote management tool is to use distributors’ APIs to look up availability and pricing automatically.
 “It saves the sales team time,” he says.